xxc3nsoredxx/misc-utils/README.md

  * `DESIRED_PREV` is the name that would have been given to the snapshot during a regular run
     * Used to compare with the latest existing snapshot
     * Sets the frequency that snapshots will be made
+ * `EXPIRED` is the name of the oldest snapshot you want to keep on the main snapshot volume

 ## only_required_firmware